MarcusGrass/MarcusGrass.github.io/pages/projects/StaticPie.md

 ```

 it has `#[inline(always)]`, the same goes for `ptr::add()`.
 Since that code is inlined, we don't need to have an address
-to a function and thus works even though all of our addresses are off.
+to a function, and therefore it works even though all of our addresses are off.

-To be able to debug function addresses, I would like to print them, since I haven't been able to hook a debugger up
+To be able to debug, I would like to be able to print stuff, since I haven't been able to hook a debugger up
 to `tiny-std` executables yet.
 But, printing to the terminal requires code, code that usually isn't `#[inline(always)]`.

 So I wrote a small print: